tamhpn/p0/README.md

 will print the files and folders in the home directory ($HOME) to Standard Output.

 The user can then input a command:
-- `.` will toggle hidden folder view
+- `.` will toggle hidden files
 - `~` will move to the user's home directory
 - `b` or `p` will move to the parent directory
 - `c` will copy a file to another directory
-- `d` will create a new directory with the given name
+- `d` will create a new directory
-- `f` will create a new file with the given name
+- `f` will create a new file
-- `h` will display these tips (TODO)
+- `h` will display these input commands
 - `m` will move a file to another directory
 - `q` will end the program
 - `r` will rename a file
 - `u` will unzip a zip archive (TODO)
 - `x` will WARNING: PERMANENTLY delete a file
 - `z` will zip files to a zip archive (TODO)
-- `1` will move to the subfolder at index 1 (or any number entered) given it is a folder
+- `1` will move to the subdirectory at index 1 (or any number entered) given it is a directory

 An optional command line argument can be given to view (READ-ONLY) a user's directories on a web server at http://localhost:8080